 Ice Fall Trek:

 Our most popular and best value for trekking.
 If you are able to walk at a very moderate pace for 3 hours or so, this is the trip for you.

-The Advanced Trek is your opportunity to go further and faster in a smaller group.
+This is your opportunity to go further and faster in a smaller group.
 You will encounter more obstacles on this trip, so a moderate level of fitness is required.
 Your Guide will “tie you in” using a harness and rope system to allow you to get a closer look at crevasses, moulins and other exciting features.
-This trip involves some scrambling over steep terrain and an introduction into Ice Climbing.
+This trip involves some scrambling over steep terrain.

-Ice Climbing.
 An excellent trip for the adventurous.
-While a certain level of fitness and agility is needed, no experience is necessary; this sport relies as much on technique as is does on strength.
+While a decent level of fitness and agility is needed, no experience is necessary; this sport relies as much on technique as it does on strength.
 Our climbing trips are rigged as “top rope,” which means that if you can’t complete a climb, you will not fall behind the rest of the group.
-To reach some of the best climbing on the Matanuska expect to hike about an hour over uneven terrain to reach the climbing site.
-Climbing is an adrenaline sort, expect to be exposed to heights.
+To reach some of the best climbing on the Matanuska expect to hike over an hour on uneven terrain to reach the climbing site.
+Climbing is an adrenaline sport, so expect to be exposed to heights.
 You will always be roped in with a professional guide, but if you are not a fan of heights, this may not be the trip for you.

 The Ice Fall Trek and Ice Climbing can be Private Trips, exclusively for your group and tailored to your needs.